 Donations and grants are intended to either enhance patient care or benefit the NHS and maintain patient care.
 Pfizer’s involvement is strictly limited to the provision or delivery of the donation or grant and we do not expect to receive any benefit in return.

-The ABPI Code of Practice requires that companies declare annually donations and grants provided to healthcare organisations, institutions and associations comprised of healthcare professionals and / or that provide healthcare or conduct research.
+The ABPI Code of Practice requires that companies anually declare donations and grants provided to healthcare organisations, institutions and associations comprised of healthcare professionals and / or that provide healthcare or conduct research.
 Companies are required to publish the financial amount provided and the recipient institution.

 Each year, we publish details of all of the healthcare, medical and scientific institutions and organisations that we have supported through our grants and donations with details of the transfer of value and a description of the type of support provided.
 For more details see our Healthcare Organisation disclosure reports.